 - Private Detective: Ted Caselle.
 David is his first and last client.

 - Pursued Protagonist: Throughout the movie, David is being followed by murderous mobsters, but due to his amnesia he can't figure out why they are after him.

 - Russian Roulette: Used on David to force him to write down his formula.
-Shela intervenes before the third bullet can be fired.
+Shela intervenes by shooting Willard before he can fire the third bullet.